lily-mosquitoes/scops_antihelminitics/readme.md

 ## To do

+- Make tests for views?
-- Fix sticky headers for table
+- Find out why sticky headers fail for chrome but work in firefox
 - Add option to filter out products
 - Improve style (especially for mobile)
 - Make welcome screen?